 - Renewable energy resource

 The Plumbing & Electrical Doctor can give you the right advice and install the right system for you.
-We frequently have special offers from our partners, and we are the Rheem Solar Specialists in The Hunter region.
+We frequently have special offers from our partners, and we are the Rheem Solar Specialists in Hunter region.
 Call us today and we can arrange for one of our technicians to visit you for a quote.
 Call 13 10 91.
+We are serving areas in Canberra, Newcastle, Central Coast, Hunter Valley, Lake Macquarie, and Port Stephens.